MichaelSinz/Boxed/FAST_START.md

 4. **Path issues**: If `boxed` command isn't found, verify `~/bin` is in your PATH with `echo $PATH`

+## Build your own

+While I have built these [Boxed Images](https://hub.docker.com/r/michaelsinz/boxed/tags) to help for a really fast start in using this, these images are not likely exactly what you need or updated on your schedule.
+Please read the [README.md](README.md) and [CUSTOM_IMAGES.md](CUSTOM_IMAGES.md) for more details on building your own images.
+It is simple to do and will give you the control you likely really want.

 ## Want More?

 For more details: